UPS plane crashes and explodes at a Kentucky airport, leaving at least 9 dead and others missing

 The plane crashed about 5:15 p.m.
-Tuesday as it was departing for Honolulu from UPS Worldport at Louisville Muhammad Ali International Airport in Louisville.
+Tuesday as it was departing for Honolulu from UPS Worldport at Louisville Muhammad Ali International Airport.

-Kentucky Gov. Andy Beshear posted online Wednesday morning that 16 families who gathered at a reunification center “have reported loved ones unaccounted for.”
+Kentucky Gov. Andy Beshear said on social media that 16 families gathered at a reunification center “have reported loved ones unaccounted for.”

+“This plane barely missed a restaurant bar.
+It was very close to a very large Ford plant with hundreds, if not a thousand-plus workers," Beshear told CNN.
+"It was very close to our convention center that’s having a big livestock show that people were arriving for.
+So, really tough, but recognize it could be worse.”

+He said a business, Kentucky Petroleum Recycling, appeared to be “hit pretty directly,” and a nearby auto parts operation was also affected.

 The airport is 7 miles (11.2 kilometers) from downtown Louisville, close to the Indiana state line, residential areas, a water park and museums.
-Emergency officials initially put out a shelter-in-place order for a 5-mile (8-kilometer) radius.
-By Wednesday morning, that was reduced to a quarter of a mile (400-meter) radius, as officials monitored the air quality,
+A shelter-in-place order was in effect for a quarter of a mile (400-meter) radius, as officials monitored air quality.

-Over 200 emergency workers responded to the crash Tuesday night, Louisville Mayor Craig Greenberg said.

-“We'll continue to put every resource we have available to this, as well,” he told WLKY-TV on Wednesday morning.

 Video showed flames on the plane’s left wing and a trail of smoke.
 The plane then lifted slightly off the ground before crashing and exploding in flames.
 Video showed portions of a building’s shredded roof next to the end of the runway.